hfsmarts/hfsmarts/README.md

 - 👋 Hi, I’m Harun
 - 👀 native iOS development is my main interest
-- 🌱 looking for junior iOS dev position
+- 🌱 looking for junior iOS developer position

 <!---
 hfsmarts/hfsmarts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.